How To Test Retail Banking System

 Retail banking is also known as Consumer banking.
 It provides different banking services like savings account, current account, check transactions, credit cards, online banking, loans etc. to fulfil individual customer requirements.

-testing retail banking applications
+- Tips for testing a retail banking application:

 The main activity of retail banking is to accept deposits from one customer and lend credit to other customers in the form of loans.
 It is all about making different asset products and liability products available to customers.
 This has grown widely in the last few years.